ibm-cloud-docs/logs-router/target-manage.md

 {: #target_icl_api_rc}
 {: api}

-When you use the {{site.data.keyword.logs_router_full_notm}} REST API, you can get standard HTTP response codes to indicate whether a method completed successfully.
+When you use the {{site.data.keyword.logs_routing_full_notm}} REST API, you can get standard HTTP response codes to indicate whether a method completed successfully.

 - A 200 response always indicates success.
 - A 4xx response indicates a failure.